openharmony/docs/en/application-dev/quick-start/arkts-new-makeObserved.md

 ```

 ## FAQs
-### Data Proxied by getTarget Can Perform Value Changes but Fails to Trigger UI Re-rendering
+### Original Object Can Be Assigned Value Using getTarget but Fails to Trigger UI Re-render
 [getTarget](./arkts-new-getTarget.md) can be used to obtain the original object before adding a proxy in the state management.

 The observation object encapsulated by **makeObserved** can obtain its original object through **getTarget**.
 The value changes to the original object do not trigger UI re-rendering.